alxndrTL/mamba.py/README.md

 It combines the ease of read with good performances when training.
 Few other functionalities are implemented, like [Jamba](https://www.ai21.com/blog/announcing-jamba), [Vision Mamba](https://arxiv.org/abs/2401.09417) as well as [muP](https://arxiv.org/abs/2203.03466).

 ## Updates
 - <b>03/08/2024</b> : Added a muP implementation for Mamba and Mamba2.
 This allows to sweep for optimal hyperparameters on a small model and directly transfer them to a large model.
+See [this PR](https://github.com/alxndrTL/mamba.py/pull/50)
 - <b>23/07/2024</b> : `mamba.py` is now part of the transformers 🤗 library.
 See [this PR](https://github.com/huggingface/transformers/pull/30139).
 - <b>27/06/2024</b> : Deployed a package version of `mamba.py` on PyPI, which you can install with `pip install mambapy`.